tanishq150802/ML7-RockPaperScissorGAME/README.md

 F1 Score - 94.95%

-All the code can be accessed in the rps_bd.ipynb file.
+All the code can be accessed in the ML7_RockPaperScissors.ipynb file.
 It can be easily run in any IPython notebook editor.

 **Some correctly predicted images :**